 Special CPIs: Involves indices designed for specific groups or purposes, such as CPI for retirees (reflecting spendings such as healthcare costs) and for low-income households (reflecting price changes in essential goods and services).

-Central banks closely monitor CPI to assess inflation trends and make monetary policy decisions.
+Central banks observe CPI to assess inflation trends and make monetary policy decisions.
 A rising CPI might lead to higher interest rates to cool inflation, while a declining CPI may prompt rate cuts to stimulate economic growth.

 The CPI has an impact on investor mood in the equity, bond, and currency markets.
-Higher-than-expected CPI may cause a sell-off in bonds due to concerns about rising interest rates.
-Currency markets may react if inflation erodes a country's competitiveness and central bank policy expectations.
+High CPI levels can lead to bond sell-offs due to fears of rising interest rates, while currency markets may react to inflation’s impact on a country’s competitiveness and monetary policy outlook.

 While both CPI and PPI measure price changes, they focus on different aspects of the economy.
 CPI and PPI complement each other, offering a comprehensive view of inflation at both consumer and production levels.